Four Financial Decisions You Won’t Regret

-2. Have a nancial plan.
-This can mean living on budget, contributing to a retirement account or investing, but whatever route you take, make educated decisions and focus on long–term goals.
+2. Have a financial plan.
+This can mean living on a budget, contributing to a retirement account, or investing, but whatever route you take, make educated decisions and focus on long–term goals.

 3. Take your time making big decisions.
-Always take the time to think through nancial decisions.
+Always take the time to think through financial decisions.
 Should I buy that house?
 Can I afford a new car?
 How much debt can I handle?

 4. Be generous.
-Giving to those in need can be very ful lling.
-When donating to non-pro ts, before you give, check out a charity’s ratings to make sure it’s legitimate and you know how your donation will be used.
+Giving to those in need can be very fulfilling.
+When donating to non-pro ts, check out a charity’s ratings before you give to make sure it’s legitimate and you know how your donation will be used.

 “The WASTE OF MONEY cures itself, for soon there is no more to waste.”
 M.W.
 Harrison